efirestone/hassle/README.md

 Further information on this topic is available on the official [Home Assistant Documentation](https://www.home-assistant.io/getting-started/) page.

-#### Hassemble
+#### Hassle
-Hassemble is available from Maven Central.
+Hassle is available from Maven Central.
 Add the following lines to your `build.gradle.kts`:

 ```kotlin
 repositories {